CHARLOTTE, N.C. — The Charlotte-Mecklenburg Board of Education voted Tuesday on whether to relocate some kids to new schools next year.

 The school district’s $2.5 billion bond package that passed last year is paying for some new and bigger schools.

-Some speakers at the meeting say they want the board to wait until those schools are built.
+Some speakers at the last meeting said they wanted the board to wait until those schools are built.

 "I encourage the board to adopt the second option but change the wording so it doesn't take effect until the new school is open," another CMS parent, Frank Hostetter, said.